SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 Writing Reconstruction Results to File {#usingflreconstruct_usingoutputpaths}
 ======================================

-Running `flreconstruct` as  presented above will process  data but not persist any reconstruction results to  file (e.g. for later analysis).
-To  write results  to  file, the  `-o`  option may  be  used to  write processed events to  a file supplied as the argument,  with the output format chosen based on the file extension.
+To write `flreconstruct`'s results to  file (e.g. for later analysis), the  `-o` option  may be  used  to write  processed events  to a  file supplied as the  argument, with the output format chosen  based on the file extension.

 To output  to the  BRIO format recognised  by `flreconstruct`  use the `.brio` extension: